|

 1. The Original Manneken Pis

-Everyone’s heard of the Manneken pis, I mean it’s the symbol of Brussels and main attraction to see.
+Everyone’s heard of the Manneken Pis, I mean it’s the symbol of Brussels and a main attraction to see.
 But did you know that the little peeing boy you’re looking at isn’t actually the original!?

 The Manneken Pis has been peeing on the corner of Rue du Chêne/Eikstraat and Rue de l’Étuve/Stoofstraat since 1617.
 With the amount of love he receives, it’s hard to believe that this little boy hasn’t had an easy life.
 It’s been subject to at least 7 thefts and it broke during two of these attempts.

-After the 1965 theft, the city decided to place an exact replica at the corner instead.
-You can still see the original though, it’s safely on display in the Brussels City Museum.
+So after the 1965 theft, the city decided to place an exact replica at the corner instead.
+You can still see the original though, it’s safely on display in the Brussels City Museum (located in the King’s House in Grand Place!).
 This is one of those secret places to visit in Brussels that’s right in front of you!

-Included in your Brussels City Museum ticket gives you access to the Manneken Pis Garde Robe.
-In case you didn’t know, the Mannekin Pis is most likely better dressed than you 90% of the year.
-He has over 130 costumes (donated by different cities).
+Your Brussels City Museum ticket also gives you access to the Manneken Pis Garde Robe.
+In case you didn’t know, the Mannekin Pis is most likely better dressed than you 90% of the year – he has over 130 costumes (often donated by different cities!).

-Of course, while he’s not wearing a costume, he needs a closet to store them in.
-It’s fun to find your country’s (I was happy to see they even had one for Montreal’s 75th!)
+Of course, while he’s not wearing a costume, he needs a closet to store them in, the Manneken Pis Garde Robe is just that.
+It’s fun to find your country’s clothing (I was happy to see they even had one for Montreal’s 75th!)

-Discover the best of Brussels on a historic walking tour (with chocolate and waffle tasting!).
+P.S.
+Discover even more history about the city on a walking tour of Brussels (with chocolate and waffle tasting!).

-2. Public Urination Runs in the Family – Find ALL The Statues!
+2. Public Urination Runs in the Family – Find ALL The Peeing Statues!

-The Manneken Pis is no longer all alone as the only peeing statue in Brussels.
-In 1987 he has a sister, Jeanneke Pis, followed by their dog in 1997, Het Zinneke.
+The Manneken Pis is no longer the only peeing statue in Brussels.
+In 1987 he got a sister, Jeanneke Pis, followed by their dog in 1997, Het Zinneke.

 Jeanneke Pis is in the Delirium bar alleyway (Impasse de la Fidélité/Getrouwheidsgang) near the infamous Rue des Boucher.